FormidableLabs/trygql/README.md

 | Web Collections | A full app schema, which allows users to register & signin and save links to blog posts, with a small leaderboard.
 This schema isn't collaborative but good for testing writing full app demos with authentication logic. | [Endpoint](https://trygql.dev/graphql/web-collections) [Schema](./graphql/web-collections/__generated/schema.gen.graphql) |

 **Go to [trygql.formidable.dev](https://trygql.formidable.dev/) to explore or query these schemas.**

+## Maintenance Status

+**Stable:** Formidable is not planning to develop any new features for this project.
+We are still responding to bug reports and security concerns.
+We are still welcoming PRs for this project, but PRs that include new features should be small and easy to integrate and should not include breaking changes.